anironglass/MVP-Boilerplate/README.md

 # Android Project Boilerplate

-Boilerplate for new Android app based on [Ribot](https://github.com/ribot/android-boilerplate) and [Google](https://github.com/googlesamples/android-architecture/) and some common sense
+Boilerplate for new Android app based on [Ribot](https://github.com/ribot/android-boilerplate) and [Google](https://github.com/googlesamples/android-architecture/) projects and some common sense

 Libraries and tools included: